databrickslabs/ucx/docs/external_hms.md

 - In reality most customers use a single (internal or external) HMS within a workspace.
 - When migrating from an external HMS we have to consider that it is used by more than one workspace.
 - Integration with external HMS has to be set on all DB Warehouses together.
 - HMS connectivity is set, usually, on cluster policy.
+As well as global SQL Warehouse config
 - Typically external HMS setup relies on:
   - Spark Config
   - Instance Profiles